aovchinn/figureEditor/README.md

 	yarn

 # how to run
+	npm start
+or if you want to restart server automatically

-	npm test
+	npm run nodemon

 nodemon automatically restart server when you change files

 # how to test
-	npm run karma
+	npm test

-karma use Chrome for testing, configurable in karma.conf
+I'm using karma, and it uses Chrome for testing, configurable in karma.conf